 Thanks to CVCD, the annual rate of detection of diabetes in Cochabamba has increased by 250 percent.
-Since 2006, CVCD has served over 80,000 diabetes patients, counseling them on disease management techniques and healthy living habits.
+Since 2006, CVCD has served more than 90,000 diabetes patients, counseling them on disease management techniques and healthy living habits.

 Recently, the Abbott Fund helped its Bolivian partner Clinica Vivir con Diabetes to obtain iPads and the specialized programming needed to track diabetes patients.
 A new record is created for each new patient at the diabetes clinic.

 The patient’s name and home address are noted and stored, along with any available medical history.
 In addition to tracking individuals, the program consolidates medical data, allowing analysis of the information later.